 All securities investments risk the loss of capital.
 Since this fund is invested predominantly in equities (stocks), the chance of losing a percentage of your original investment is much higher than with some other investment options.
 See historical returns and volatility to compare risk and return among MMBB’s investment options.

-The International Blended Equity fund is actively managed.
+The International Blended Equity Fund is actively managed.
 The decisions that the portfolio managers make with respect to which stocks to include and which to exclude may not turn out as expected and may detract from total fund return rather than enhancing it.
 This fund’s return may vary meaningfully from its benchmark, especially over periods shorter than one year.

-International investing carries certain additional risks.
+International equity investing carries certain additional risks.
 Currency risk is one of the primary additional risks for investors in international equities.
 Currency risk refers to the possibility that the foreign currencies in which investments are denominated will fall in relation to the U.S. dollar.
 (Conversely, foreign currencies could rise in relation to the dollar and benefit the investment return.)

 Political, social and economic developments in foreign countries can reduce investment returns.
 This includes the establishment of foreign exchange controls or other government-imposed investment restrictions.

-The International Blended Equity Fund may be expected to have a small percentage of investments (estimated at less than 10%) invested in emerging markets, such as China, Russia and Brazil.
+The International Blended Equity Fund may be expected to have a small percentage of investments (estimated at less than 5%) invested in emerging markets, such as China, Russia and Brazil.
 In contrast to developed countries, such as England and Japan, emerging markets may be especially volatile, rising or falling even more sharply than the U.S. or developed non-U.S. stock markets.

 Emerging markets are typically less liquid, as well.
-If a portfolio manager decides to sell some shares of emerging market companies there may not be ready buyers.
+If a portfolio manager decides to sell some shares of emerging market companies, there may not be ready buyers.
 This means that the portfolio may not be able to sell their shares when they want to sell them.
 Should this occur at a time when prices are declining, the manager’s loss may be greater than if he were able to sell immediately.

 Circumstances in emerging markets are constantly changing, and some of the other issues that portfolio managers contend with are corporate governance, accounting standards and the local conventions of doing business.

-|Investment Management Fees||0.82%|
+|Investment Management Fees||0.52%|

 |MMBB Administrative Charge||0.50%|

-|Total Annual Operating Expenses||1.43%|
+|Total Estimated Annual Expenses||1.15%|